The Inevitable (book): Critical response

 Kirkus Reviews notes that "Kelly’s arguments ring true, and his enthusiasm [about the future] is contagious".
-Publishers Weekly also highlights that this book reflect Kelly's "optimistic and arguably idealistic view" and that he "chooses to elide discussions of the specific downsides that likely will accompany the changes he describes".
+Publishers Weekly also highlights that this book reflect Kelly's "optimistic and arguably idealistic view" and that he "chooses to elide discussions of the specific downsides that likely will accompany the changes he describes.
+Kelly's stated goal is 'to uncover the roots of digital change so that we can embrace them.'
+The book effectively identifies these roots, but in omitting critical discussion of them, it leaves the reader inadequately equipped to thoughtfully embrace or engage with them."